Game Design Inspired by Quantum Physics: A Case Study on The Quantum Photo Booth: Findings/Results: Case Study of The Quantum Photo Booth

-While problem-solving with a lab that conducts quantum computing research \cite{david, liang}, the team then transformed the original Quantum Photo Booth from one that illustrates wave-particle duality to one that illustrates another quantum physics principle, "quantum randomness," which would be used to generate a very secure key.
-More specifically, this version would use IBM's quantum random number generator to create quantum encryption that could be used as a key.
-This key would look like a "white noise" image \cite{white}.
-The experience would begin by providing individuals in the Photo Booth with this key.
-Then, the white noise image would be placed over an encrypted picture (this encrypted image would also look like a white noise image) to reveal the original photo.
-Technologically, the team struggled to determine how this key would be presented.
-Computationally, the team ran into obstacles regarding large file size that would be created in generating a truly random key.
-If compressed, the key wouldn’t work as intended.
-Also, the team faced difficulties in distributing the key to participants, using technologies such as Bluetooth and email, which are not highly secure technologies and using these to distribute the key would compromise the security of the communication.
-Despite the difficulties, the team continued to pursue this idea of quantum encryption, finding new ways to incorporate it into the Quantum Photo Booth.
-In the end, the team shifted focus to the difference between quantum encryption and classical encryption: quantum physics is much more secure and unhackable than classical encryption.
-The visualization of this distinction became the new educational goal of the Quantum Photo Booth.
+While brainstorming with a lab that conducts quantum computing research \cite{david, liang}, the team then transformed The Quantum Photo Booth from an experience that illustrates wave-particle duality to one that illustrates "Quantum Key Distribution (QKD) \cite{bennett2014quantum}."
+This version used IBM's quantum computer to create a key used for decryption.
+In our visualization, this key looked like a "white noise" image \cite{white}.
+The experience began with players in The Quantum Photo Booth being presented with encrypted images.
+Then, the white noise image was placed on top of the encrypted image to reveal the original photo.
+During implementation, however, the team struggled to determine how this key would be presented.
+The large file size that was created in generating a truly random key presented an obstacle.
+However, if compressed, the key wouldn’t work as intended.
+Despite the difficulties, the team continued to pursue this idea of quantum encryption, finding other ways to incorporate it into The Quantum Photo Booth.
+Ultimately, the team shifted focus to the difference between quantum encryption and classical encryption, namely how quantum encryption is much more secure and unhackable than classical encryption.
+The visualization of this distinction became the new educational goal of The Quantum Photo Booth.